seancathancabral-bit/JAPPL/README.md

 the current prototype is implemented on top of scratch using it as a host virtual machine a standalonh html/js is planned

+you are requested to help jappl grow by making a better version of jappl and share it on scratch if the update is good and found by the developer the new feature will 100% be implemented

 Key Features
 Syntax-tolerant